Welcome to the KVFinder-web service!

 -

-In both cases the input is checked for non-standard protein or nucleic residues, for example water (HOH), ligands and ions molecules.
+In both options, the structure is screened for non-standard protein or nucleic acid residues, such as water, ligands, and ions.

 By default, KVFinder-web removes all non-standard protein residues from the input.
-For instance, if a target pocket is occupied by a ligand, that ligand is removed before computing the cavity.
+For example, if a target pocket contains a ligand, that ligand is automatically excluded before computing the cavity.

-In specific situations, users may be interested in evaluating a portion of a cavity that is occupied by a ligand, water or a ions.
-In this case, users can use Include option to include the non-standard residue in the analysis.
+However, in specific situations, you may want to evaluate a portion of a cavity that includes a ligand, water, or ions.
+In such cases, you can use the 'Include' option to incorporate the non-standard residue into the biomolecular surface for cavity analysis.

 Step 2.
 Choose run mode